How to Decorate the End of a Hallway

 Okay, maybe no smoke, but definitely some mirrors – and definitely no smoked mirrors, those are SO 70’s.
 Adding a mirror approx 1/2 way down the hallway will visually expand your space, making it feel brighter and wider.
 Mirrors act like windows, taking light (fake or natural) from one area and bouncing it into another.

-HOWEVER…while smaller accent mirrors (like 24×30) can look good on an end wall with an accent table, I think that full-length mirrors on the end wall are creepy.
-I feel like I’d need to hand-jive or do jazz hands every time I walked down the hallway (which I may do regardless).
-Also, it will make your hallway look like it never…ever…ends, which is not a good thing for what is typically a narrow space.
+HOWEVER…while smaller accent mirrors (like 24×48) can look good on an end wall with an accent table, I think that full-length mirrors on the end wall are creepy I feel like I’d need to do jazz hands every time I walked down the hallway (which I may do regardless).
+Also, it will make your hallway look like it never…ever…ends, which is not a good thing for what is typically a narrow space – the above mirror is as long as I’d go.

 On the technical side (which is much more relevant), a mirror on the end wall won’t bounce light around quite as much and won’t make a narrow hallway feel any wider, although it will add some general ‘light’.